 My friends, Wright Time for a Schnack has officially reunited!
-We have meandered our way back to snowy little Rhode Island from our respective corners of the world, and this morning happily cooked in the same kitchen for the first time in over four and a half months.
-We might be a little more street-smart, city-slick, and worldly, but we are still delighted to return to our now-quaint hometown and the brilliant friends and family who inhabit it.
+We have meandered our way back to snowy little Rhode Island from our respective corners of the world.
+This morning, Caty and I happily cooked in the same kitchen for the first time in over four and a half months.
+We might be a little more street-smart, city-slick, and worldly, but we are still delighted to return to our hometown and the brilliant friends and family who inhabit it.

-I would recommend for those without huge sweet teeth (and believe me, I myself like my sugar) to cut back on the amount of the caramel sauce, because between the two of us Caty and I probably ate no more than half of what we had made–the sauce-to-pancakes ratio was quite high.
+For those who, unlike me, aren’t as fond of sugar, I’d recommend you cut back on the amount of the caramel sauce.
+Caty and I ate no more than half of what we had made–the sauce-to-pancakes ratio was quite high.

-These were a lovely treat, but the best part was enjoying each other’s blogging company after so long apart!
-There’s only one person who understands my need to dance crazily in the kitchen, and that is one Caty Schnack.
+These were a lovely treat, and the best part was enjoying each other’s blogging company after so long apart!
+There’s a sole person in this life who genuinely understands my need to dance like a lunatic in the kitchen, and that is the one and only Caty Schnack.

 Happy New Year, everybody!